-- A. The Town Board wishes to place a moratorium on consideration and approval of certain residential and almost all commercial projects, including those land use and development activities subject to subdivision or site plan reviews, pending the consideration, and completion and adoption, if appropriate, of its initial zoning regulatory scheme (or other land use development regulatory updates).
-After careful deliberation, the Town Board duly finds and declares that the Town's lack of a comprehensive zoning scheme likely does and will prevent or impede the accomplishment of the goals and community vision as are outlined in the Town's 2020 Comprehensive Plan.
-In accordance with these determinations, the Town Board believes that it is necessary to enact a temporary moratorium so that the Board can, during the pendency of the moratorium, consider and adopt resolutions, policies, and local laws necessary to implement changes to local laws and consider and adopt a new zoning code which will promote and maintain the rural character, livability, and natural resources of the Town, and protect the health and safety of its residents. - B. The Town Board declares that, in accordance with the 2020 Comprehensive Plan, resource and land use planning are central and vital to public health, safety, land values, and rural character of a largely residentially-oriented, small town in the Finger Lakes Area of Upstate New York.
-Thus, the Town desires to consider any recommended land use regulations that guide future residential and commercial land use developments in order to ensure that all projects are allowed, sited, and reviewed in congruence with the Town's 2020 Comprehensive Plan, including to ensure that impacts are managed by appropriate land use regulations and resource protection laws and requirements.
-These may include measures that guide not only development within a single parcel, but also shape the nature and distribution of development within the boundaries of the Town in order to promote the goals and aspirations of the community, as identified in Section 4C (Findings) of the 2020 Comprehensive Plan.

-- C. The 2020 Comprehensive Plan calls attention to the unique vulnerability of Caroline to loss of rural character by unplanned growth, which can be avoided or controlled by updated land use regulations, including zoning.
-The 2020 Comprehensive Plan stresses the importance of maintaining the rural nature of the Town, while balancing a vibrant local economy that encourages harmonic growth and businesses and commercial developments that integrate well with the Town's goals of remaining rural and agriculturally oriented. - D. Having in place a 6-month window to consider zoning or, if rejected, site planning and subdivision updates, for the purposes of enhancing and implementing the vision of the 2020 Comprehensive Plan, including regulating where certain land uses may be sited, is therefore deemed to be vital to the public health, safety, and interests of the Town of Caroline and its citizens, visitors, and surrounding communities, and to the natural resources of the town, the Finger Lakes areas of Central New York, and the remarkable inventories of scenic views this rural part of New York preserves and seeks to protect. - E. If a comprehensive zoning plan is selected as the most appropriate way to achieve the goals of, and implement the vision within, the 2020 Comprehensive Plan, this moratorium may need to be extended, including but not limited to the need for full public participation and comprehensive environmental reviews of any zoning proposal so developed.
+- A. To place a moratorium on consideration and approval of certain residential and almost all commercial projects, including those land use and development activities subject to subdivision or site plan reviews, pending the consideration and completion and adoption, if appropriate, of its initial zoning regulatory scheme (or other land use development regulatory updates).
+After careful deliberation, the Town Board duly finds and declares that the Town's lack of a comprehensive zoning scheme likely does and will prevent or impede the accomplishment of the goals and community vision as are outlined in the Comprehensive Plan.
+In accordance with these determinations, the Town Board believes that it is necessary to enact a temporary moratorium so that the Board can, during the pendency of the moratorium, consider and adopt resolutions, policies, and local laws necessary to implement changes to local laws and consider and adopt a new zoning code which will promote and maintain the rural character, livability, and natural resources of the Town, and protect the health and safety of its residents. - B. The Town Board declares that, in accordance with the Comprehensive Plan, resource and land use planning are central and vital to public health, safety, land values, and the rural character of a residentially and agriculturally oriented, small town in the Finger Lakes Area of Upstate New York.
+Thus, the Town desires to consider any recommended land use regulations that guide future residential and commercial land use developments to help ensure that all projects are allowed, sited, and reviewed by appropriate land use regulations and resource protection laws and requirements that will help implement the vision of the Comprehensive Plan.
+These may include measures that guide not only development within a single parcel, but also shape the nature and distribution of development within the boundaries of the Town to help promote the goals and aspirations of the community, as identified in Section 4C (Findings) of the Comprehensive Plan. - C. The Comprehensive Plan calls attention to the unique vulnerability of Caroline to a loss of rural character by unplanned growth, which can be avoided or controlled by updated land use regulations, including zoning.
+The Comprehensive Plan stresses the importance of maintaining the rural nature of the Town, while balancing a vibrant local economy that encourages harmonic growth and businesses and commercial developments that integrate well with the Town's goals of remaining rural and agriculturally oriented. - D. Having a moratorium in place to maintain the status quo while considering zoning or, if rejected, site planning and subdivision updates, for the purposes of enhancing and implementing the vision of the Comprehensive Plan, including regulating where certain land uses may be sited, is therefore deemed to be vital to the public health, safety, and interests of the Town of Caroline and its citizens, visitors, and surrounding communities, and to the natural resources of the Town, the Finger Lakes areas of Central New York, and the remarkable inventories of scenic views this rural part of New York preserves and seeks to protect. - E. If a comprehensive zoning plan is selected as the most appropriate way to achieve the goals of, and implement the vision within, the Comprehensive Plan, this moratorium may need to be extended to fulfill the need for full public participation and comprehensive environmental reviews of any zoning or other regulatory proposals so developed.

-Section 4 FINDINGS AND SUPPORT : The Caroline Town Board finds, determines, and makes the following declarations:
+Section 4 FINDINGS AND SUPPORT: The Caroline Town Board finds, determines, and makes and continues the following declarations: